PranavSriram18/writing/attention/attention0.md

 1. Attention - the core focus of this article.
 2. MLP - a shallow feedforward neural network.
-3. Normalizers and regularizers, like LayerNorm, dropout, and others, which we will collectively refer to as "nonlinearities."
+3. Normalizers and regularizers, like LayerNorm, dropout, and others.
 While important, we will omit these from all equations and descriptions here for brevity, as they don't change our core explanations.

 <span style="color: #007bff;">**Columns as Residual Streams**</span>